canonical/postgresql-k8s-operator/docs/reference/system-requirements.md

 ## Networking

+* Access to the internet is required for downloading required snaps and charms
-At the moment IPv4 is supported only (see more [info](https://warthogs.atlassian.net/browse/DPE-4695)).
+* Only IPv4 is supported at the moment
+  * See more information about this limitation in [this Jira issue](https://warthogs.atlassian.net/browse/DPE-4695)

-[Contact us](/reference/contacts) if you are interested in IPv6!
+  * [Contact us](/reference/contacts) if you are interested in IPv6!

 <!-- BADGES -->